Doctor with a female patient looking at her chart

 Does insurance cover this procedure?

 Some insurance companies cover bariatric surgery services dependent on the patient’s BMI.
 Many insurance companies see the long-term benefit that bariatric procedures can provide for patients, including a decreased risk of heart disease and diabetes.
 Our billing team will work with you and your insurance plan to help you understand all costs prior to the procedure.
 We also have reasonable self-pay options for our patients.
+Please contact your insurance company first and ask the questions on this worksheet (Spanish & English PDF) before making your first appointment.

 What makes the bariatric weight loss program at UTMB different?